- Home

 In 1930, John D. Rockefeller, Jr. had begun aggressively buying up a staggering twenty-two acres of midtown property, right in the middle of Fifth Avenue’s most exclusive district, for a seemingly implausible project: Rockefeller Center.
 One by one he purchased buildings from Fifth to Sixth Avenue between 48th and 51st Streets.
 In the stranglehold of the Great Depression, none but the city’s wealthiest property owners could resist the offer to convert real estate to cash.

-None except John F. Maxwell, grandson of John F. Boronowsky who owned the three story building at the opposite end of the block from Hurley’s and, of course, the feisty Irishmen themselves.
+None except John F. Maxwell, grandson of John F. Boronowsky who owned the three-story building at the opposite end of the block from Hurley’s and, of course, the feisty Irishmen themselves.
 In June 1931 Maxwell sent word to Rockefeller that he would not sell “at any price.”

-Construction had already began on the gargantuan Art Deco complex of nineteen buildings on May 17, 1930.
+Construction had already begun on the gargantuan Art Deco complex of nineteen buildings on May 17, 1930.
 The block of 49th to 50th Streets, Sixth Avenue to 5th Avenue was eventually demolished, leaving only the two brick Victorian buildings standing on opposite corners of a devastated landscape.

 The RCA Building—70 stories tall—rose around Hurley’s, diminishing the bar building only in height.
 But nothing in New York City is permanent and in 1979 Hurley Brothers and Daly was sold.
 Journalist William Safire spoke for New Yorkers in an article mourning the loss.
 The mahogany bar was removed to a Third Avenue restaurant and, as Nancy Arum wrote in her letter to New York Magazine that year “a pretend old-fashioned bar now stands where the real old-fashioned bar once was.”